Entries for 'Philip McDonnell'

-Originally published by Philip McDonald on November 19, 2009
+Originally published by Philip McDonnell on November 19, 2009

 Successful Irish band The Flaws have been in hibernation since their tour for their first album, Achieving Vagueness.
 This summer, they performed at a number of festivals, and released a single, 'I Don't Wanna Dance'.
 Now, they're preparing to release their yet-to-be-named second album.
 Here the ultra-modest Paul Finn, lead singer and guitarist, talks with Cluas.